pragmint/open-practices/practices/use-data-generation-tools.md

 ## How to Gain Traction

 ### Start With Collaboration

-First, bring the team together and explain your rationale for needing to use data-generation tools.
-Listen to the feedback and ask the team to express their needs.
-Consider many perspectives before making any decisions.
+Start by bring the team together and explaining your rationale for needing to use data-generation tools.
+Make sure your problem is clearly articulated and simple to understand.
+Sometimes your problem will be solvable in a simpler manner without over investing in an external framework.
+Listen to feedback and be open to others solutions and perspectives.

-Suggest a few tools and discuss different options with your team while being understanding of the needs of your DevOps and DBA teams.

-Implement the agreed upon solution.
+### Pilot

+Once you've agreed on a few potential solutions, set a time-box and run a pilot with the options.
+During the pilot try to strike the balance of investing as little as possible to see if a tool is a viable solution and giving the product a genuine chance to show productivity gains.
+Keep your team and other stakeholders in the loop as you iterate and take intentional notes about its pros and cons of each tool.

+### Present and Options Paper

+Once your pilot is over, create a document with each choice listed out.
+Add a small description and the pros and cons you found as your investigated different options.
+Find a time to re-convene and present your findings seeking to keep personal bias at bay.

+### Iterate and Improve

+Once that choice has been made, always be prepared to be flexible and iterate on the solution.

 ## Lessons From The Field

 - _Don't Use Data-generation Tools Until (and Unless) There is a Need_ - While data-generation tools can be helpful in reducing complexity in test data management, if you don't *see* that complexity yet, consider waiting to adopt new tools until that complexity arises.
-There are use cases where test data management can be done without tools.
+There are use cases where test data management can be done without extraneous tools.

-- _Be Careful About Tests That Depend on Each Other_ - When dealing with data that can cross test boundaries, like data inside your database or global variables (`window` & `document` in a web context), make sure that each test you write is independent of the setup or result of another test.
+- _Be Careful About Tests That Depend on Each Other_ - Most test that will require data generation tools end up being across significant application boundaries.
+When dealing with setup for such tests, like data inside your database or global variables (`window` & `document` in a web context), make sure that each test you write is independent of the setup or result of another test.
+This will likely require some thought when setting up your data generation tools.
 You can easily check this by running each of your tests in isolation.
 If a test only passes when other tests are also run, then some modification needs to be made to decouple the tests from each other.

 ## Deciding to Polish or Pitch